 Question 5.
-Please identify the various reasons for this large, unexpended balance of Indian housing block grant funds?
+Please identify the various reasons for this large, unexpended balance nearly \$900 million.

 Answer.
-As noted at the Committee's oversight hearing, "Identifying Barriers to Indian Housing Development and Finding Solutions," on April 10, 2013, the total obligated, unexpended balance of Indian housing block grant funds currently totals nearly \$900 million.
+As noted at the Committee's oversight hearing, "Identifying Barriers to Indian Housing Development and Finding Solutions," on April 10, 2013, the total obligated, unexpended balance of Indian housing block grant funds currently totals

 When this figure is put in proper context, however, the dollar figure drops precipitously: the \$900 million figure provided by HUD actually includes funding from the FY 2011 and FY 2012 cycles.
-Not only does NAHASDA authorize the carryover of f i 2011 and f i 2012 cycles.
-Not only does NARASDA authorize the carryover of funds for a period of years, but as a practical matter and laid out in more detail below, housing and related infrastructure construction routinely takes 3 to 5 years to complete.
-When these two fiscal years' worth of block grants are removed from the calculation, the total amount of obligated, unexpended funds total approximately when housing is built with NAHASDA funding, the money is rarely spent the same year it is received.
+Not only does NAHASDA authorize the carryover of funds for a period of years, but as a practical matter and laid out in more detail below, housing and related infrastructure construction routinely takes 3 to 5 years to complete.
+When these two fiscal years' worth of block grants are removed from the calculation, the total amount of obligated, unexpended funds total approximately one-third of the yearly amount appropriated.

+When housing is built with NAHASDA funding, the money is rarely spent the same year it is received.
 Rather, a developer will engage in a process that includes leveraging the federal investment to obtain additional funding from state, local, and private sources, procuring the land through a purchase or lease, engaging in project design, and finally, beginning construction.